er-shreyagaur/ProdXpert/README.md

   - **Map (`HashMap`)** – Stores product data with Product ID as key for fast lookup.
   - **Set (`HashSet`)** – Stores unique values like brands, sizes, and categories.
   - **Queue (`PriorityQueue`)** – Processes elements based on priority, useful for sorting.
-- **Eclipse IDE** – Used for coding, debugging, and managing the project efficiently.

 ---